changjayni/SystematicProgramDesign/README.md

-# Final Project for "Introduction to Systematic Program Design" course
+# Final Project for CPSC 103: Introduction to Systematic Program Design
 Analyzes a csv file kindly provided by Dr. David Thoms

 This program reads the following: